Frequently Asked Questions (FAQ)Send feedback

 Please look at the list of Dart issues to see if your request is already there, and add a new issue if not.
 Make a thoughtful argument for your feature.
 Sample code with and without your feature is good evidence; a sizeable codebase that shows the need is even better evidence.

 Please don’t be surprised if the Dart designers say “no” by default, especially for now.
 It’s far more painful to remove a language feature than to add it, so Dart is likely to add the most obvious features first, and then revisit the next tier later.
 And there simply are more possible language features in the world that can fit into any single language without making a total hash of it.
 But we do very much appreciate suggestions and evidence.
 We hope you’ll see our appreciation through careful design choices and fair communication about them.

-Q. Is Dart a type-safe language?
+Q. Is Dart a statically typed language?

 Even in strong mode, though, you can annotate any variable with